Incredibox: Development

-On December 23rd, Incredibox posted another teaser for the 9th version through all their social media.
-The post contained new sounds & characters to possibly be added to the 9th version.
+On February 3, Incredibox announced a special new service called, Incredibox for Schools.
+This education version of the game is designed for schools in which students and teachers can use via directly from the internet.
+On January 1, 2023, the Incredibox app has reached 2 million sales across all stores.
+On April 29, a new exclusive ninth version, Wekiddy, was added to the apps.
+A remastered music single of Wekiddy was released by SFSG & Incredible Polo on September 15.

+On March 12, 2025, it was announced that SFSG will include a special section, known as INCREDIMODS will be added into their official apps.
+These different versions of styles are created by modders, known as "Incredimodders."
+Only certain mods will be available on the official app that only been approved by SFSG.

 Reception

 In 2009, shortly after its launch on web browser, Incredibox was featured on the FWA (Favorite Website Awards) as "Site of the Day" on September 15 and later FWA's founder Rob Ford announced that "this site will give you that coolness you have always desired" in a newsletter from Adobe in December.

 In 2012, the updated web page with Incredibox 2.0 (later known as Little Miss) became instantly popular, that, after 600,000 visits in one day, the server crashed on April 13.
 During this week, the word "Incredibox" was the search term with "the most significant growth worldwide", as measured by Google Insights.
 At that time the success was partly due to the fact that several media like Vice, Jayisgames or Kotaku enjoyed the "simple" and "fun" concept of Incredibox, while others praised the innovative and creative approach of the interface: Slate's Forrest Wickman wrote that Incredibox was "wonderfully surreal", and in the meantime on Gizmodo Eliot Van Buskirk said that "as a demonstration of outside the box thinking about how to promote a song, Incredibox is impressive".
-During the BBC technology show Click on November 17, 2012, Kate Russell described Incredibox as a "brilliant browser sequencer" and explained that users "don’t need to be a musical genius, as it’s pretty much impossible to make something that sounds bad".
+During the BBC technology show Click on November 17, 2012, Kate Russell described Incredibox as a "brilliant browser sequencer" and explained that users "don't need to be a musical genius, as it's pretty much impossible to make something that sounds bad".

 Since 2016 and the mobile app release, Incredibox seemed to be also appreciated by parents and teachers who found the game concept to be an educative way to promote creativity and experimentation by allowing children to explore a less conventional form of music.
 In an app selection of the HuffPost, Shira Lee Katz said that "kids are encouraged to experiment freely" and Polly Conway explained on Common Sense Media that Incredibox appeared to be a "fun" app to play around with, but that it was "teaching music and composition skills at the same time".
 In June 2018 Incredibox was awarded by AASL (American Association of School Librarians) as one of the "Best Apps for Teaching & Learning" during the ALA annual conference in New Orleans.